Thomas & Friends series 7

 Thomas & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.

-This article lists and details episodes from the seventh series of this series, which was first broadcast between 6 October and 10 November 2003.
+This article lists and details episodes from the seventh series of this series, which was first broadcast between 3–15 November 2003.
 This season was narrated by Michael Angelis for UK audiences, while Michael Brandon narrated the episodes for American audiences.

-In the United States, this series first aired in 2004 and 2005 on PBS Kids alongside series 8 and 9.
-Michael Angelis later re-narrated four episodes for United States audiences.
+In the United States, this series first aired in 2004 and 2005 on PBS Kids alongside Series 8 and 9, with 20 episodes being broadcast; the remaining episodes were released on DVD between 2005–2006.
+Michael Angelis initially re-narrated four episodes for a North American DVD release.
+(Note: "Gordon and Spencer", "Emily's New Coaches", "The Spotless Record" and "Peace and Quiet" were narrated by Angelis for New Friends for Thomas & Other Thomas Adventures, which was released on 16 March 2004.)

+The series was the last to feature Mike O'Donnell and Junior Campbell as composers for the series, being succeeded by Robert Hartshorne.
+Hartshorne would rescore this series for North American releases; his score would also be used for half-hour broadcasts of the series in the UK and US.

-This was the first series produced by HIT Entertainment and the final series produced by Gullane Entertainment.
+This was both the first series produced by HIT Entertainment and the final series produced by Gullane Entertainment.